 Following on from this I spent time doing a YIELDS ANALYSIS to focus more specifically how all of these things that I had enjoyed and thought about may manifest themselves as yields going forward.
 It was at this point that what I really wanted to try and create was a plan by which Permaculture could be central to my life, and not simply a discrete element of my wider work.

-I used there yields as a starting point to think about the BOUNDARIES that may make it difficult for me to achieve my ambitions, whilst also thinking about possible actions that could mitigate the challenges that I may face.
+I used these yields as a starting point to think about the BOUNDARIES that may make it difficult for me to achieve my ambitions, whilst also thinking about possible actions that could mitigate the challenges that I may face.
 Within this diagram the yields are in blue within the central wheel, the boundaries are in green and the possible solutions are in red.

 At this point I really liked the notion of creating a wheel format as part of the design to encapsulate the different aspects of the Permaculture Life that I am hoping to create.
-In order to start doing this in a more coherent way I thought about the different yields and explored how they grouped together in GUILDS.
+In order to start doing this in a more coherent way I thought about the different yields and explored how they grouped together.
 In doing this it became clear that my aspirations fell into four main areas: